MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 Detecting numbers and letters from the cropped plate.
 stage1:

-In order to train the yolo for plate detection, I used two datasets from the links below:
+To train the yolo for plate detection, I used two datasets from the links below:

 After combining these two datasets, Since the annotations are not in the right format of Yolo-v7, I used the service provided by the Roboflow website to generate corresponding annotations for Yolo-v7.